William CraigCEO & Co-Founder

 Cherry MX is the series of switches that you’ll often find in popular mechanical keyboards such as the Das Keyboard.
 But they’re not the only players on the block.
 Topre switches are another type of mechanical keyboard switch.

 The Topre REALFORCE is the pricy, flagship mechanical keyboard by Japan-based Topre Corp, makers of electronic equipment.
-For an alternative that’s notably less expensive, the Topre Type Heaven, at $155, is also a well-regarded option.
+For an alternative that’s notably less expensive, the Topre Type Heaven, at $155, is a well-regarded alternative.

 The Kinesis Advantage is a long-standing, ergonomically-designed keyboard that vastly veers off from the keyboard designs we’re all used to.
 This keyboard is popular amongst software engineers, IT professionals, and web developers — people who spend a ton of time typing on their keyboards, and using keyboard shortcuts and command-line interfaces.